-The thin flat beds of the stone have in the past been used for paving stone, paving slabs, roofing, natural flagstones, and even field boundaries (with the stone standing upright).
+The thin flat beds of the stone have in the past been used for paving stone, paving slabs, natural flagstones, and even field boundaries (with the stone standing upright).

 We also have some very thin stone that can be used on top of walls, as well as roofing stone, helping to create a stone landscape, or buildings fully clothed in stone.